eliudio/eliud_core/README.md

 ## Quick start

-This guide are all steps to create an android app with Eliud.
+This guide are all steps to create a minimum android, iOS or web app with Eliud.

 > &#128221; Whenever this note pops up in the below text, make note of this for what this is in your case, as you'll need it at some later stage.